Structure theorems for actions of homeomorphism groups: Small quotient subgroups

+Note also that, if $f \in \Stab^r(X)_0$, then $f$ pointwise fixes $X$, has all derivatives up to order $r$ agreeing with the identity map at each point of $X$, and is isotopic to the identity through a path of such maps.
+Conversely, if a map has identity $r$-jet at each point of $X$ and is isotopic to the identity through a path of such maps, then it clearly lies in $\Stab^r(X)_0$.
+Using this, we prove the following.

 \begin{lem} Let $r \geq 1$.
-Then the closure of $\Diff^r_c(M-X)$ in $\Diff^r_c(M)$ is $\Stab(X)^r_0$ \end{lem}
+Then the closure of $\Diff^r_c(M-X)$ in $\Diff^r_c(M)$ is $\Stab^r(X)_0$. \end{lem}

 \begin{proof} By definition, we have $\Diff^r_c(M-X) \subset \Stab(X)^r_0$.
-Since the latter group is closed, this gives $\overline{\Diff^r_c(M-X)} \subset \Stab(X)^r_0$.
-For the other direction, as we did for homeomorphisms, here one needs to approximate a path of diffeomorphisms agreeing up to order $r$ with the identity at $X$ by one consisting of diffeomorphisms supported away from $X$.
-This can be done by the standard ``blow up" construction, replacing each point at $X$ with a small ball on which the action is trivial and agreeing on the boundary with the (trivial) action on the space of directions in the tangent space.
-See \cite{Stark} for more on naturality of blow-ups. \end{proof}
+Since the latter group is closed, this gives $\overline{\Diff^r_c(M-X)} \subset \Stab^r(X)_0$.
+For the other direction, as we did for homeomorphisms, here one needs to approximate the endpoint a path of diffeomorphisms agreeing up to order $r$ with the identity at $X$ using one consisting of diffeomorphisms supported away from $X$.
+This can be done by the standard ``blow up" construction, in which one replaces each point of $X$ with its sphere of tangent directions, giving a manifold with sphere boundary components, then gluing in balls to recover a manifold diffeomorphic to M (via a diffeomorphism close to the identity and identifying the center of each ball with a point of $X$).
+There is a natural, continuous extension of $C^r$ diffeomorphisms of $M$ preserving $X$ to $C^{r-1}$ diffeomorphisms of the blow-up (see \cite[Theorem 6.1.]{Stark} for the statement before compactifying by spheres, one simply extends the linear diffeomorphisms on the sphere boundaries over the glued-in balls), the action being trivial on the tangent space to $X$ results in a diffeomorphism compactly supported away from $X$.
+One may compensate for the loss of regularity using the fact that $C^{r-1}$ diffeomorphisms can be approximated by $C^r$ diffeomorphism. \end{proof}

-Recall that an $r$-jet at $x\in M$ is the equivalence class of a $C^r$ embedding of $(\mathbb{R}^m,0)$ into $(M,x)$, where two such embeddings $f$ and $g$ are equivalent if the composition $gf^{-1}$ has the same derivatives at $0$ up to order $r$ as the identity map; i.e. we simply consider the $r$th order {\em germ} of the embedding at $0$.
-Similarly we define the $r$-jet of a diffeomorphism at a point $(x_1,...,x_n) \in \Conf_n(M)$ to be the equivalence class of a $C^r$ embedding of a disjoint union of $n$ copies of $(\mathbb{R}^m,0)$ into $(M,x_1,...,x_n)$ (requiring the origin of the $i$th copy of $\mathbb{R}^m$ to be sent to $x_i$) where the equivalence relation is given by taking germs at the origin.

-\begin{notation} Let $\Conf_n^r(M)$ denote the space of $r$-jets on $\Conf_n(M)$, with the natural topology.
-As is standard, we let $J^r(m)$ denote the {\em jet group} of $\mathbb{R}^m$, this is simply the group of germs at $0$ (up to order $r$) of diffeomorphisms fixing $0$.
-It will be convenient to have also the notation $J^r_n(m)$ for the {\em direct product of $n$ copies of $J^r(m)$}. \end{notation}